 ShopKeep Point of Sale was launched in 2008, but by 2020 the market had become very cluttered with similar competitors.
 Many of our competitors use the same design elements and language to market their products.
 The market is cluttered and creatively homogenous.
-After ShopKeep went through an overhaul on its brand in 2014, the brand direction had grown stagnant and lacked personality.
+After ShopKeep went through an overhaul on its brand in 2014, the brand direction had remained relatively unchanged and lacked a unique personality.

-If we are to capture customers from Square and other competitors, we needed to create a brand identity that stands out in the marketplace and speaks to small business owners on an emotional level.
+As we aim to capture customers from Square and other competitors, we needed to create a brand identity that stands out in the marketplace and speaks to small business owners on an emotional level.
 Our website, advertising, and future campaigns need to have a consistent point of view and aesthetic.

 The Starting Point: